Cyecize/Jesterous/README.md

 	* Git pull

-	* php (7.1.9 at least) composer.phar install
+	* run: php (7.1.9 at least) composer.phar install

-	* set up proper smpt settings
+	* set up proper smtp settings

 	* doctrine:schema:update --force

 	* When you open the website, the db will be completely empty.

 	* Register the first account and that will trigger the first run service, which will create the initial roles, categories, languages and such..

 	* Ready to go!